Stateware/Dav3i/doc/FrontEndArchitecture.md

 Data Preparation:

 Used for stat type 0 when graph type = 0:
- * Iterate through the ASDS list and compose a data table of all values for all nodes for one head stat, without its associated data.
-This table will yield a graph of containing each region's time series for a stat all together.

-Used for stat type 0 when graph type = 1:
  * Take a single ASDS node and compose a data table of all values for one head stat, with its associated data.
 This table will yield a graph of one region's time series for a stat, with bounds if they are available.

+Used for stat type 0 when graph type = 1:
+ * Iterate through the ASDS list and compose a data table of all values for all nodes for one head stat, without its associated data.
+This table will yield a graph containing each region's time series for a stat all together.

 Used for stat type 1 when graph type = 0 or graph type = 1:
  * Take a single ASDS node and compose a data table of all values for one head stat, with its associated data.
 This table will yield a graph of one region's MCV1 and MCV2 time series, as well as bars of SIA data.

 Used to sum stat data when graph type = 2:
  * Sum the values of a head stat and its associated data over the entire area selection and return a dummy ASDS node containing summed data.
 This node can be used by the single ASDS node data preparation functions to create a data table that represents data over the whole area selection.
+In the case of vaccines, the summed values must be divided by the size of the list so that they still function as percentages.

 Graphing: